Puppies

 pic of the litter

-keep in contact with the new owner
+staying in touch with the new owner

 xxx